Snowflake-Labs/sfquickstarts/site/sfguides/src/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python.md

 2. Rename the SQL worksheet by clicking the worksheet name (this is automatically set to the current timestamp) using the option **…** and **Rename**.
 Rename the file  to `data setup script` since we will be placing code in this worksheet to ingest the Formula 1 data.
 Make sure your role is set as the **ACCOUNTADMIN** and select the **COMPUTE_WH** warehouse.
 ![rename-worksheet-and-select-warehouse](assets/load-data-into-snowflake/1-rename-worksheet-and-select-warehouse.png)

 3. Copy the following code into the main body of the Snowflake SQL worksheet.
-You can also find this setup script under the `setup` folder in the [Git repository](https://github.com/dbt-labs/python-snowpark-formula1/blob/main/setup/setup_script_s3_to_snowflake.sql).
+You can also find this setup script under the `setup` folder in the [Git repository](https://raw.githubusercontent.com/dbt-labs/python-snowpark-formula1/main/setup/setup_script_s3_to_snowflake.sql).
 The script is long since it's bringing in all of the data we'll need today!
+We recommend copying this straight from the github file linked rather than from this workshop UI so you don't miss anything (use Ctrl+A or Cmd+A).

 Generally during this lab we'll be explaining and breaking down the queries.
-We won't going line by line, but we will point out important information related to our learning objectives!
+We won't be going line by line, but we will point out important information related to our learning objectives!

     ```sql
     /*
     This is our setup script to create a new database for the Formula1 data in Snowflake.